Ravens–Steelers rivalry: 1990s and 2000s

+Ravens head coach Brian Billick (left) and Steelers head coach Bill Cowher (right) led their teams to Super Bowl victories during the early years of the rivalry.

 The Ravens and Steelers first met on September 8, 1996, at Three Rivers Stadium in Pittsburgh, which resulted in a 31–17 win for the Steelers.
 Later in the 1996 NFL season, on December 1, the Ravens beat the Steelers 31–17 at Memorial Stadium in Baltimore.
 After splitting the games in their first season together, the Steelers would go on to mostly dominate the series in the early years, winning eight of eleven meetings (including a 2001 Divisional Playoff game) before the AFC Central was restructured into the AFC North in 2002.
+During this period, Ravens head coach Brian Billick would lead the team to their first championship in Super Bowl XXXV against the New York Giants.
 From 2002 to 2007, the rivals split their games 6–6, signaling a more competitive and fierce era for the rivalry.

-CB Rod Woodson, a Hall of Famer, was drafted by the Pittsburgh Steelers, where he spent a decade and earned the NFL Defensive Player of the Year Award in 1993.
-He was later inducted into the Steelers' Hall of Honor.
-In the latter part of his career, he joined the Ravens, contributing to their victory in Super Bowl XXXV.
+Steelers coach Bill Cowher would lead the team to a championship of his own, the team's fifth overall, in Super Bowl XL over the Seattle Seahawks.
+Cowher would eventually retire as Steelers head coach in 2007, and was succeeded by Mike Tomlin.
+The next year, Billick would be dismissed from his job and was replaced John Harbaugh.